-Top 8 Breakthrough Diabetes Treatments You May Have Missed
+Top 10 Diabetes Treatments You May Have Missed

 Are You at Risk for Type 2 Diabetes?

 Diabetes and prediabetes are two of the top pressing health issues in the nation.
-Recent estimates from the American Diabetes Association (ADA) suggest about 1.5 million Americans are diagnosed with diabetes every year.
+Recent estimates from the American Diabetes Association (ADA) state that about 1.5 million Americans are diagnosed with diabetes every year.